 PCPA has assembled a stellar cast for this summer's production of the French masterpiece, Edmond Rostand's Cyrano de Bergerac.
-It plays exclusively in the Solvang Festival Theater under the stars, tonight, August 17 through September 1, 2013.
+It plays exclusively in the Solvang Festival Theater under the stars, August 17 through September 1, 2013.

 Our hero, Cyrano De Bergerac, is the brilliantly accomplished poet, warrior, and romantic, and sports a spectacular nose, which he believes detracts from his other refined qualities.
 This man of many accomplishments will be played by Derrick Weeden.* Mr. Weeden has been a regular at Oregon Shakespeare Festival for 20 seasons where he has played The Count de Guiche in Cyrano on the Ashland stage as well as Mister in Ghost Light, Elesin in Death and the King's Horseman, Caesar in Gem of the Ocean, Prospero in The Tempest, Cardinal Pandulph in King John.
 Other theatre credits include The Shakespeare Theatre Company in Washington, D.C., Chicago Shakespeare Theater, Great Lakes Theater Festival, Berkeley Repertory Theatre, Milwaukee Repertory Theater, Alabama Shakespeare Festival, and Shakespeare Festival of Dallas.